-We offer an excellent student experience and learning environment, with purpose-built lecture theatres and seminar rooms, as well as digital resources and our library with around 200,000 books.

-We are close to some of the world's biggest museums and collections, including the British Library, the British Museum and The National Gallery.

-There are also lesser-known gems, such as the Foundling Museum - the first public art gallery in London - and the Wellcome Collection.
+We offer an excellent student experience and learning environment, with purpose-built lecture theatres and seminar rooms, and our library, which holds around 200,000 books, as well as digital resources.
+We are close to some of the world's biggest museums and collections, including the British Museum and The National Gallery.
+There are also lesser-known institutions, such as the Foundling Museum - the first public art gallery in London - and the Wellcome Collection.

-There is a strong sense of community in King's Cross, with an exciting cultural scene and a thriving community.
+King's Cross has an exciting cultural scene and a strong and thriving sense of community.